West Almond Trails IMPACT Run

 Course Details

-All courses are on trails within Phillips Creek, Turnpike, and Palmers Pond State Forests near Belmont, New York.
-The routes pass through rolling hardwood stands and older pine plantations.
+All courses pass through rolling hardwood stands and sections of older pine plantations.

-The 5K course is a clockwise loop on Trail 3, finishing at the State Route 244 parking lot trailhead.
-It is described as a rolling route with potential wet spots to cross; the longest climb is 25 meters near the 4-kilometer mark.
+The 5K follows the Trail 3 loop clockwise, finishing at the trailhead in the State Route 244 parking area.
+The route is rolling with potential wet spots.
+Its longest climb is 25 meters near the 4 km mark.

-The 25K is a new distance for 2026.
-It connects trails across all three state forests, using both well-traveled and lesser-used paths, as well as some gravel and seasonal roads.
-It features creek crossings and a varied topography with many small hills and several larger ones.
+The new 25K course connects trails across all three state forests, using both well-traveled and less-traveled paths, along with some gravel and seasonal roads.
+It features creek crossings and a high potential for mud and wet spots.
+The topography varies greatly with many small hills and several larger ones.